Norddal Municipality: Geography

-The municipality lies around the Norddalsfjorden and the Tafjorden which flow west to east.
+The municipality was located around the Norddalsfjorden and the Tafjorden which flow west to east.
 They are the innermost branches off the main Storfjorden.
-Stranda Municipality lies to the west and south, Skjåk Municipality lies to the southeast, Rauma Municipality lies to the east and north, and Stordal Municipality lies to the northwest.
+Stranda Municipality was located to the west and south, Skjåk Municipality was to the southeast, Rauma Municipality was to the east and north, and Stordal Municipality was to the northwest.

 The main Valldalen valley runs to the northeast from the fjord.
 The valleys are surrounded by the Tafjordfjella mountain range.
-The mountains Puttegga, Karitinden, and Tordsnose sit on the eastern border of the municipality.
-The mountain Høgstolen lies in the northern part of the municipality.
-Reinheimen National Park is located partially in the municipality of Norddal.
+The mountains Puttegga, Karitinden, and Tordsnose sat on the eastern border of the municipality.
+The mountain Høgstolen was in the northern part of the municipality.
+Reinheimen National Park was located partially in the municipality of Norddal.
+The highest point in the municipality was the 1999 m tall mountain Puttegga, located along the border with Rauma Municipality.